1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 In such a case, it is necessary to replace the subject with another one.

-A consultation with the teacher is also possible, but there is no guarantee that the teacher will be able to change the timetable and/or accept you to the course without any supplementary work.9.
-When will the course schedule be published?
+A consultation with the teacher is also possible.
+Still, there is no guarantee that the teacher can change the timetable and/or accept you to the course without any supplementary work.

-Course schedule is published 1 – 2 weeks before the official start of the semester.
+The course schedule is published 1 – 2 weeks before the official start of the semester.
 You will receive it by e-mail.

 10. How do I sign up for an exam?